François Louis Thomas Francia

 François Louis Thomas Francia (1772–1839) was a French watercolour painter born in Calais and famous for his shore landscapes.
-He spent much of the earlier part of his life in England.
-The British painter Richard Parkes Bonington was his pupil.
+He spent much of the earlier part of his life in England, before returning to France in 1817, and can be counted among the English painters of the "Golden Age of Watercolour".
+The English watercolour painter Richard Parkes Bonington was his pupil in Calais, his family having moved there when he was a child.

+He was one of the earliest and most accomplished of English watercolourists, and his works are distinguished by their fine colour and poetical feeling.

 Life

 Francia was born at Calais on 21 December 1772, and was taken early in life to London by his father, a refugee.

 He was for some time employed as an assistant of a drawing-master named Barrow, who was the master of John Varley.
 He showed a total of 85 works at the Royal Academy between 1795 and 1821 (inclusive).

 He was one of the sketching society formed by Thomas Girtin about 1799, and there is drawing of a moonlit landscape in the Victoria and Albert Museum dated in May of that year.